 “Adoptee resources” is a term that I would immediately think is for adult adoptees who are now able to process what they have been through because their brains are fully developed.
 However, it is really important that we provide resources to our adopted children now, giving them the space and ability to grow and heal right where they are, even if that is at a very slow pace.
 This doesn’t mean that we inundate them with all of the resources available, but it does mean that we are actively seeking out ways to provide our children with resources that promote connection, healing, and that prevents isolation and loneliness.
 For instance, a teenager may not want to even talk about adoption or the feelings that go with it, but letting her know that we care by at least opening the door of conversation and providing her with tools will go a long way.

 Whether you’re an adoptive parent with young adoptees, an adult adoptee, or anyone else working with adoptees, these resources are a great place to start.
+Here is a list of resources for adoptees.

 Find People Like You or Your Children.